 Big Hole © Irene2005

 Capital of the Northern Cape Province, Kimberley is best known for its Big Hole, a legacy from the diamond rush in the area in 1871.
-Kimberley began as a town named New Rush, which formed around the hill where a 83.50 carat (16.7g) diamond was found; as miners arrived in their thousands the hill gradually disappeared and became known as the Kimberley Mine or 'Big Hole'.
+Kimberley began as a town named New Rush, which formed around the hill where an 83.50 carat (16.7g) diamond was found.
+As miners arrived in their thousands, the hill gradually disappeared and became known as the Kimberley Mine or 'Big Hole'.
 The Big Hole reached a depth of 787ft (240m) and yielded three tons (2,722kg) of diamonds until its closure in 1914.

 Kimberley's climate is typical of semi-desert areas.
 Summers (December to February) are hot, and winters (June to August) are mild, but with cold nights.
 January is the hottest month, with temperatures averaging 91°F to 97°F (33°C to 36°C), while winter temperatures average 64ºF (18ºC).
 Annual rainfall is unreliable and occurs mainly during the hot summer months in the form of thunderstorms.

 Kimberley is not a major tourist destination but visitors in the region would do well to stop over in this unique city for a day or two.